Reading time: 35 minutes

 Essentially, all that the Obama campaign does is collect a phone number.

-So while they had 3 million contacts (yaay), they also had 3 million contacts whom they know nothing about!
+So, while they had 3 million contacts (yay), they also had 3 million contacts about whom they knew nothing!

-Now that is a humongous problem – as they cannot segment the voters in this campaign without more information.
+Now, that is a huge problem, as they cannot segment the voters in this campaign without more information.

 For instance, if they wanted to run a get out vote campaign for only the democrats, how will they know whom to send it to?

-The list could include a lot of republicans who had simply signed up because they were curious about the announcement!
+The list could include a lot of Republicans who had signed up because they were curious about the announcement!

 That way, they could send volunteering requests to only those voters who send C. For the voters who choose A, they would send specific information about the candidate and so on.